DexterHuang/CyberCodeOnline/contribution/notes/files/itemblock.md

+>Upon entering the room, a huge shadow cast in the corner of the room makes you wonder what could possibly be over there.
+Your sense of discovery brings you closer to the object without you realizing it.

 >A metalic box.
 A weird box with a weird weight to it.
 You shake it.
 Clearly something is inside, tumbling around.
 You take a good look at it with what dim light you could find.
 A once bright yellow color has long faded to a more muted shade.
 The "?" symbol etched on the four sides of the box felt